-When your vehicle is being towed, have the ignition key off.
+When your vehicle is being towed, have the ignition key turned to the OFF position.
 The steering wheel should be clamped in a straight-ahead position, with a clamping device designed for towing service.
 Do not use the vehicle's steering column lock for this.
 The transaxle should be in NEUTRAL (N) and the parking brake released.

 Don't have your vehicle towed with the front wheels in contact with the ground if it has an automatic transaxle.
-If a vehicle with an automatic transaxle must be towed from the rear with wheel lift equipment, the front wheels must be supported on a dolly.
+If a vehicle with an automatic transaxle must be towed from the rear with wheel-lift equipment, the front wheels must be supported on a dolly.

 If your vehicle has a manual transaxle, don't have it towed on the front wheels unless you must.
-If a vehicle with a manual transaxle must be towed on the front wheels, don't go more than 35 mph (55 km/h) or farther than 50 miles (80 km) or your transaxle will be damaged.
-If these limits must be exceeded, then the front wheels have to be supported on a dolly.
+If a vehicle with a manual transaxle must be towed on the front wheels, it is recommended that the front wheels be supported on a dolly.
 If you have a manual transaxle and dollies won't be used, turn the ignition key to the ACC position and put the transaxle in NEUTRAL (N).

-Front Towing Hook-Ups
+Front Towing